 Tip: your Yogitoes has to be a little damp or sweaty to feel grippy.
 You will slide on it if the mat is dry and your palms/feet are dry.
 Either spray the hand/feet areas with water (you’ll find spray bottles in most hot yoga studios) or wait until you start sweating to lay your Yogitoes out on your mat.

-Coming in at $68, Yogitoes are a bit of an investment.
+Coming in at $60, Yogitoes are a bit of an investment.
 If you’re looking for something cheaper, check out Manduka’s Equa mat towels.
 They’re similar to Yogitoes but don’t have the silicone grips.
-Personally, I like them just as much as Yogitoes and they’re $30 cheaper.
-You can even get a red one on sale at Nordstrom Rack for $28.
+Personally, I like them just as much as Yogitoes and they’re $20 cheaper.

 My go-to practice uniform these days is patterned leggings and a sports bra.
 I love, love, love Liquido leggings.
 They are so lightweight and comfortable for practice but they aren’t see through!
 Also, they dry super quickly.